mnot/I-D/rfc5988bis/draft.md

 This appendix outlines a non-normative algorithm, for parsing the Link header(s) out of a header set, parsing a link header field value, and algorithms for parsing generic parts of the field value.

-They are advisory only, and in cases where there is disagreement, the correct behaviour is defined by the body of this specification.
+These algorithms are more permissive than the ABNF defining the syntax might suggest; the error handling embodied in them is a reasonable approach, but not one that is required.
+As such they are advisory only, and in cases where there is disagreement, the correct behaviour is defined by the body of this specification.

 ## Parsing a Header Set for Links {#parse-set}